GuyCarmy/eat2fitDesktop/README.md

 The Views for the desktop app are: main. add customer. add food. add meal.

-This is the dietition desktop app. the client will have an android app.
+This is the dietition desktop app. the client have an android app in other repo.

+More info can be found in this [repo](https://github.com/GuyCarmy/eat2fit)